I LOVE winter and traveling to cold weather destinations. I know a lot of people…

 9. Desert Botanical Garden, Phoenix, AZ

-The Desert Botanical Garden in Phoenix will prove that there’s more to the dessert than sand and cacti and is easily one of the coolest places to go outdoors.
+The Desert Botanical Garden in Phoenix proves that there’s more to the desert than sand and cacti, and is easily one of the coolest places to visit outdoors.
 With over 50,000+ desert plants and five different thematic trails, you can truly see just how diverse this arid landscape can be.

-The garden began back in 1939 when locals decided they needed to make more of an active effort to both save and preserve their desert environment.
-For the next eight decades, the community has worked to preserve and expand the garden all in the name of both protecting the land and educating visitors on just how magical the desert can be.
+The garden originated in 1939, when locals recognized the need to make a more concerted effort to both conserve and preserve their desert environment.
+For the next eight decades, the community has worked to preserve and expand the garden, all in the name of both protecting the land and educating visitors on the magic of the desert.

-See more of Dessert Botanical Garden in our “Phoenix” episode
+See more of Desert Botanical Garden in our “Phoenix” episode

 10. Fruit and Spice Park near Miami, FL

 About 35 miles south of the beaches and clubs of Miami sits the incredible Fruit and Spice Park in Redland.
-Thanks to Florida’s more humid climate, this 37-acre ethnobotanical garden is able to house over 500 varieties of fruits, vegetables, spices, and herbs from around the world.
+Thanks to Florida’s more humid climate, this 37-acre ethnobotanical garden can house over 500 varieties of fruits, vegetables, spices, and herbs from around the world.

-Fruit and Spice Park began when Mary Calkins Heinlein pushed parks director, A.D.
-Barnes, in 1935 to create a space that showed off Redland’s unique agricultural environment.
-With the help of landscape architect Lyman Philips, construction began in 1944 and has since grown to be the sprawling tropical paradise you can visit today.
+Fruit and Spice Park originated when Mary Calkins Heinlein persuaded Parks Director A.D.
+Barnes in 1935 to create a space showcasing Redland’s unique agricultural environment.
+With the help of landscape architect Lyman Philips, construction began in 1944 and has since evolved into the sprawling tropical paradise you can visit today.

 One of the coolest parts about visiting this park is that you can eat any edible fallen fruit as you explore!
-And if you’re unsure if the fruit is edible, just bring it to the Welcome Center to check.
+And if you’re unsure whether the fruit is edible, please bring it to the Welcome Center for verification.

 See more of Fruit and Spice Park in our “Miami” episode